 - Clean and chop the cauliflower into bite-sized pieces.
 In a bowl, combine the cauliflower with just enough olive oil to lightly coat the cauliflower and toss.
 Sprinkle with kosher salt.
 Spread the cauliflower on a baking sheet and bake for 30 to 35 minutes or until browned, turning once.

 - While the cauliflower roasts, make the buffalo sauce: Melt 2 tablespoons unsalted butter.
-Finely dice 2 cloves garlic.
+Finely mince 2 cloves garlic.
 Stir together butter and garlic with ¼ cup hot sauce.

 - If using, make the blue cheese dip: In a small bowl, combine 1 cup plain yogurt, ½ cup blue cheese crumbles, 2 teaspoons garlic powder, 1 teaspoon kosher salt (or to taste), and fresh ground pepper.

-- When the cauliflower is done, remove from the oven and mix with buffalo sauce to combine.
+- When the cauliflower is done, remove from the oven and mix with the desired amount of buffalo sauce (to taste).
 Serve with blue cheese dip and celery sticks.